p-reznick/blog/public/data/files/sql.md

 ALTER
 DROP
 ```
-At that the table level, DDL governs schema.
+At the table level, DDL governs schema.

 ### DML
 *Data Manipulation Language* is used to create, read, update, and delete data stored in a database.
 Common DML statements include: